wp-plugins/wordpress-easy-paypal-payment-or-donation-accept-plugin/readme.txt

 Visit the plugin site at http://www.tipsandtricks-hq.com/?p=120 for screenshots.

 == Changelog ==

+= 3.8 =
+- Added a new feature to open the payment window in a new browser tab/window.
+Use the new_window parameter in the shortcode to use it.
+- Fixed a minor bug in the [wp_paypal_payment_box_for_any_amount] shortcode.

 = 3.7 =
 - Added more parameters in the "wp_paypal_payment_box_for_any_amount" shortcode.
 New parameters are "reference" (for adding a reference field) and "currency" (for adding a currency code).